ErpNetDocs/tech/modules/crm/clientcenter/how-to/define-a-new-cc.md

 Like all ERP websites, the Client Center can have certain settings applied for it.
 This includes visual and functional modifications.

-Below are important settings you can apply to the Client Center.
-An extensive list can be found in the **[Settings and errors reference](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html)**
+Below are important settings you can apply to the Client Center:

 - The ability to reveal or hide the **[New Order module](https://docs.erp.net/tech/modules/crm/clientcenter/orders/new-order.html?q=new%20order)**.

 - The ability to define which document types are shown in the **[Orders](https://docs.erp.net/tech/modules/crm/clientcenter/orders/orders.html)** and the **[Invoices](https://docs.erp.net/tech/modules/crm/clientcenter/billing/invoices.html)** modules.

+An extensive list of all settings can be found in the **[Settings and errors reference](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html)**

 ### JSON format definition